leggedrobotics/terra/README.md

 note that these scripts assume that the maps are stored in the `data/` folder.

 ## Rules 🔮
 In Terra the agent can move around, dig, and dump terrain.
+The goal of the agent is to dig the target shape given at the beginning of the episode, planning around obstacles and dumping constraints.
 The target map defines all the tiles that can be dug, and the action map stores the progress.
 Tiles are dug in batches, where a batch is defined by the conical section representing the full reach of the excavator arm for a given base and cabin pose.
 Therefore, with a `DO` action, the agent digs all the tiles in the target map that are within reach, and subsequently with another `DO` action it distributes the dirt evenly on the dumpable tiles within reach.

 ### Agent Types
 Two types of excavators are abstracted in Terra: tracked and wheeled.
 The difference is that the tracked excavator is able to turn the base on the spot whereas the wheeled turns by doing an L-shaped movement (e.g. forward-turn-forward).